CS4320-Project/DegreeAuditPlusPlus/README.md

 # DegreeAuditPlusPlus
+##### Sara Caponi, Jamie Flores, Daniel Jaegers, Derek Rogers, Erika Eckfeld, Kate Gardner, Sohaila Bakr

 The site is hosted [here](http://ec2-52-14-173-245.us-east-2.compute.amazonaws.com:3000)

-### Sara Caponi, Jamie Flores, Daniel Jaegers, Derek Rogers, Erika Eckfeld, Kate Gardner, Sohaila Bakr

 ## How to Run Our Program As a Student